-This is the root module of our software architecture.
+ECDSA key and signature generation/verification: This is the root module of our software architecture.
 The elliptic curve parameters and key generation are performed here.
 Upon creating these parameters, this top module can interact with other modules to generate signatures or to verify signatures.
 Note that our library does not contain a digest algorithm such as SHA-1 or MD5.
 We use randomly generated 160-bit message values, which is assumed to be the output of a hash function algorithm, to test the modules.

-8. Implementation Results
+8 Implementation results

-In this section, we present our implementation results.
-The elliptic curve signature generation and verification timings are listed for variable key lengths to give an idea about how fast these operations could be done in today's technology.
-Figure 6 shows the timings of the operations for variable ECC key lengths.
+In this Section, we present our implementation results.
+The elliptic curve signature generation and verification timings are listed for variable key lengths to give an idea of how fast these operations could be done in today's technology.
+Table 3 shows the timings of the operations for variable ECC key lengths.